Navigating Medicare when it comes to Home Care in NYC

 For elderly individuals covered by Medicare Part A (hospital insurance) and/or Medicare Part B (medical insurance) there are certain home health services that are eligible for coverage.

-Some of these services include, intermittent skilled nursing care, physical therapy, speech-language pathology services, occupational services, and other services.
+Some of these services include intermittent skilled nursing care, physical therapy, speech-language pathology services, occupational services, and other services.
 Depending on the home health care agency these services can be coordinated.
-Each home care agency works with different organizations to coordinate care, and dependent on the agencies policies they would define which services they provide in coordination with Medicare.
-However please note that Medicare does not pay for 24-hour care at home, meals delivery, personal care, or home making services.
+Each home care agency works with different organizations to coordinate care, and dependent on the agency’s policies they would define which services they provide in coordination with Medicare.
+However please note that Medicare does not pay for 24-hour care at home, meals delivery, personal care, or homemaking services.

 Any individual with Part A or Part B insurance is covered as long as they meet the following conditions;